 Treatment and prognosis

-Management can range from being conservative to surgical removal.
-Surgical options can include anterior, posterior or combined approach.
+Management can range from conservative to surgical removal.
+Surgical options can include an anterior, posterior or combined approach.
 An anterior approach (e.g. plated multilevel anterior discectomy and fusion, anterior cervical corpectomy with fusion) may provide more direct decompression and best improve myelopathy, although may cause greater soft-tissue morbidity.
 Posterior approaches (e.g. laminectomy and fusion and laminoplasty) may be better tolerated in older patients 8.

 - 1. Yamashita Y, Takahashi M, Matsuno Y et-al. Spinal cord compression due to ossification of ligaments: MR imaging.
 Radiology.
 1990;175 (3): 843-8.
 Radiology (abstract) - Pubmed citation